sistm/CytOpT-R/cran-comments.md

-## Resubmission
+## Fix update
-This is a resubmission.
-In this version I have:
+This is a quick fix to initial submission.
+Notably, in this version I have:
- * Converted all T to TRUE
+ * Removed unnecessary (large) resource files
- * fixed the missing \value in documentation
+ * fixed a few minor bugs
+ * added CITATION
+ * added a pkgdown companion website

 ## R CMD check results